cmllr/redundancy-windows-client/README.md

 =========================

 The windows client program for Redundancy servers.
-WARNING: The github version isn't working properly yet!
+WARNING: This version isn't finished yet!
 Use it only for experimental application.

 Bilateral synchronization is now implemented (sync from server to client and vice versa).